 There are many benefits of using schema, especially for ecommerce brands.

-Here are a few top benefits.
+Here are a few of the most important.

 Having structured data isn’t a necessity, but it could sometimes help you earn a featured snippet.
 This can improve your click-through rates and drive more traffic.

-- Voice search results are pulled from featured snippets.
+Voice search results are pulled from featured snippets.
 This means you can be the only result for a voice query because Google uses those results for verbal answers.

 Structured Data Tips